Estebanm1812/TerraformVm/README.md

 Modules Used

 Azure Public IP. <br>
-Azure Network Interface.
+Azure Network Interface. <br>
-Azure Network Security Group.
+Azure Network Security Group. <br>
-Azure Network Interface Security
+Azure Network Interface Security <br>
-Group Association.
+Group Association. <br>
-Azure Network Security Rule.
+Azure Network Security Rule. <br>
-Azure Virtual Machine.
+Azure Virtual Machine. <br>
-Storage OS Disk.
+Storage OS Disk. <br>

+The Architecture was changed to one based in modules, with a folder that contains part of the resources that used to be in the main file.

 Prerequisites